-Trump Backs Down, But Will He Make A Deal?
+Trump Blinked.
+Could A Shutdown Deal Be Next?

 ....alternative venue for the SOTU Address because there is no venue that can compete with the history, tradition and importance of the House Chamber.
 I look forward to giving a “great” State of the Union Address in the near future!— Donald J. Trump (@realDonaldTrump) January 24, 2019

 It was a remarkable concession from this president, who at nearly every turn since he's been on the national stage has not backed down.
-It comes on a day that the Senate is voting on two measures that were expected to fail as soon as they were introduced — Trump's proposal made in a speech on Saturday for $5.7 billion in border wall funding for temporary protections for immigrants; and a Democratic bill that would open the government for a few weeks as negotiations continue on border security.
+It comes on a day that the Senate is voting on two measures that were expected to fail as soon as they were introduced — Trump's proposal made in a speech on Saturday for $5.7 billion in border wall funding for temporary protections for immigrants and a Democratic bill that would open the government for a few weeks as negotiations continue on border security.

 Trump's concession could signal an openness to getting the government back open, especially as Democrats show no sign of giving in on the wall and as the shutdown takes a political toll on this president.

-Democrats are poised to offer a counter proposal of a significant purse of money for border security.
+Democrats are poised to offer a counterproposal of a significant purse of money for border security.
 That will not include money for a wall, but there's talk of a "smart wall" — a new framing alluding to the president's demand — with technology and manpower that Democrats are willing to fund.

 Pelosi and other Democrats were saying Wednesday that they felt they had to "hold the line" against wall funding in the midst of a shutdown, so as to not encourage Trump to try it again.
 After all, most estimates put the cost of a wall along the entire border at far higher than $5.7 billion.

-Instead of arguing over the specifics of border security, which some Democrats disagree on — including freshman who delivered the party a majority by flipping swing districts in 2018 — Pelosi has held her caucus together by focusing on the president's tactics, which they all can oppose.
+Instead of arguing over the specifics of border security, which some Democrats disagree on — including freshmen who delivered the party a majority by flipping swing districts in 2018 — Pelosi has held her caucus together by focusing on the president's tactics, which they all can oppose.

 "There is serious and justified concern that this president would shut down the government any time he does not get his way legislatively," Pelosi said Wednesday.
 "That is why we must hold the line on this shutdown."